What are cooperative board games?

 These cooperative board games are just a few examples of how games can be used to build teamwork and collaboration skills.
 By working together towards a common goal, players can learn to communicate effectively, strategize, and adapt to changing circumstances.

 1. Assign roles: Depending on the game, it can be helpful to assign specific roles to each player.
-This not only helps with the organization but also encourages players to take ownership of their roles and work together towards a common goal.
+This not only helps with organization, but also encourages players to take ownership of their role and work together towards a common goal.

 3. Embrace failure: In cooperative board games, it's not uncommon to fail a few times before finally achieving success.
 Rather than getting discouraged, use these failures as opportunities to learn and grow as a team.